nikhilr612/freya/ReadMe.md

 4. `Alloc`: An owned allocation to an object on the Heap.
 5. `ConstRef`: An immutable reference to an object.
 6. `MutRef`: A mutable reference to an object.
-7*. `OpaqueHandle`: An unsigned pointer-width integer intended for use by Native APIs to return opaque pointers / handles.
+7. `OpaqueHandle`\*: An unsigned pointer-width integer intended for use by Native APIs to return opaque pointers / handles.

 The following are the composite types:
 1. `Str`: A rust `String`
+2. `Slice`: An immutable view into a parent list-like composite type.
-2. `FRef`: A reference to either an extern declaration or a function declaration in a specified module.
+3. `FRef`: A reference to either an extern declaration or a function declaration in a specified module.

+# Memory Model
+Registers can only store base types, and are allocated contiguous memory on function call as per the limit specified in the function declaration.
+All composite types are heap allocated.
+Upon allocation, the register which 'holds' the composite type, contains an `Alloc` value, which is an owned reference to the object.

+Values are 'dropped' or 'deallocated' as per the following:
+- When a register is written to, any previous value is dropped.
+- When a function returns, all associated registers except the one containing the return value (if any) will be released (i.e, their values will be dropped)
+- When an `Alloc` is dropped, the corresponding composite type on Heap is dropped.

+Composite types on the heap can be referred to by `ConstRef` and `MutRef` which are immutable and mutable references respectively, as per the following:
+- There cannot be multiple mutable references to the same object.
+- Immutable references and mutable reference of the same object cannot co-exist.

 # Dependencies
 1. [clap](https://github.com/clap-rs/clap): Used for declarative generation of the command-line arguments parser